PandaLinds/ClassProject/README.md

 This system was built and tested on a Raspberry Pi 3b+, using the operating system Raspbian GNU/Linux 9

+For more about what this project is about and outstanding issues, please see the INFO.md file

-For enabling localizaiton with GPS:
+## For enabling localizaiton with GPS:

-#Initial setup
+### Initial setup
 1. Edit /boot/config.txt and add "enable_uart=1" at the end
 2. Edit /boot/cmdline.txt and remove "console=serial0,115200"
 3. systemctl enable ssh
 4. sudo apt-get install gpsd libgps-dev libasound2 libasound2-dev ffmpeg libbluetooth-dev
 5. Edit /etc/rc.local and add “chmod a+w /sys/class/leds/led1/brightness” before the last line
 6. Edit /etc/default/gpsd and add "/dev/serial0" to DEVICES
-7. cd ~/Desktop ; git clone https://github.com/PandaLinds/ClassProject/

-#Build
+7. Clone this repository onto the desired device

+### Build
 1. *make* compiles the localization, map, server, and client.
 2. *make -f MakefileTest* compiles localization with its unit test.
 3. *make -f MakefileMapTest* compiles map with its unit test.

-#run
+### run
 1. type "./localization" to run the localization process.
 2. type Ctrl+C to end the process.

-#Troubleshooting
+### Troubleshooting
 *Check if GPS daemon is holding the tcp port:* sudo netstat -anp|grep 2947